 What it is

 An anti-human system is any design that optimizes around people instead of for them: the customer service phone tree with three menus before a human, the QR code menu, the self-checkout that films you and flags you for theft, the parking lot where pedestrians walk wherever cars drive, the stroad, the neighborhood with no sidewalks, the cafe with seating designed to make you leave.
-Each one was put in place for a reason that sounded fine in a spreadsheet.
-Together they form an environment where the human is the edge case.
+Each one was put in place for a reason that sounded fine in a spreadsheet: throughput, liability, labor cost, turnover.
+Together they form an environment where the human is the edge case and the system is the default.

 Why it matters